lazarejan/project/README.md

 # 🚀 Epass: Digital Personal Wallet

-A brief, catchy description of what your application does.
-For example:
 **A digital ID/passport manager with fines, visas, and border stamp features built using PyQt5 and FastAPI.**

 ---